dutes/ci_portfolio_three/README.md

  #### Main Menu
  ![Main Menu](./readme%20assets/images/main_menu.png)

- This is the main menu prested to the user on launch.
+ This is the main menu presented to the user on launch.

  #### High Scores